 It was George who was responsible for developing the gardens and, by sponsoring some of the great plant hunting expeditions to the Himalayas and China, introduced a wealth of new species.
 When George died in 1960 his widow and eldest daughter Elizabeth continued his botanical work – with Elizabeth going on to be awarded the Bledisloe Gold Medal for services to Agriculture and Landowning.

 Trewithen's current owner is Michael Galsworthy, George Johnstone's grandson.
 Equally committed to the care and further development of both the gardens and the wider estate, he came to live in the house with his family in 1980.

 Arwenack House is the oldest building in Falmouth, originally built in 1385 and then largely rebuilt in 1550 by Sir John Killigrew.
 At that time it was described as 'the finest and most costly house in the country'.
+It was partly destroyed in 1646, and only a remnant survives today.
 The house fell into disrepair before being restored to something like its former glory in the 1980's.

 Sir Henry Killigrew (1528–1603) was an English diplomat and ambassador.
 He was the fourth son of John Killigrew of Arwenack.
 He was several times employed by Elizabeth I in Scottish affairs and served as one of the English appointees to the Council of State of the Netherlands in the United Provinces in 1586.
 He was Member of Parliament for Launceston in 1553, Saltash in 1563, Truro in 1571.